 Editors’ note: This is part 1 of a two-part series on dry cleaning.
 Part 1 looks at the rationale for dry cleaning, and the challenges that can accompany the process.
-Part 2, which will publish in the October/November 2021 issue of Food Quality & Safety, will focus on solutions to these challenges.
+Part 2, which published in the October/November 2021 issue of Food Quality & Safety, focuses on solutions to these challenges.

 We tend to think of dry cleaning in the food industry as being related only to those food plants that undertake dry/low water activity (aw) food and ingredient processing.
 But, dry cleaning and sanitization can be a valuable option in the control of microbial hazards for any processing plant.
 In this series of articles, we look at the rationale, challenges, and solutions related to microbial control through controlled use of water, dry cleaning, and other sanitization techniques.